Spurs draw Rockets with Houston's Harden, Gordon on sideline

 Guards James Harden (rest) and Eric Gordon (ankle) won't play in Tuesday's game, the Rockets announced Monday.
 There will be a play-in game for the final spot in the Western Conference.
 Memphis still resides in eighth place in the standings, but its lead is just a half-game over ninth-place Portland and one full game ahead of No. 10 San Antonio.

 The Spurs, winners of two straight and four of their six contests in the bubble, head into Tuesday's game on the heels of a 122-113 victory over New Orleans on Sunday.
 DeMar DeRozan scored 27 points, Rudy Gay contributed 19 off the bench and Dejounte Murray had 18 for San Antonio in the win.
-Derrick White, who has led the Spurs' defense, hit for 16 points before being forced from the game early in the third quarter with a bruised knee.
+Derrick White, who has led the Spurs' defense, hit for 16 points before being forced from the game early in the third quarter.
+He is listed as questionable with a bruised left knee.

 The Spurs have played the games in this restart without starters LaMarcus Aldridge, Trey Lyles and Bryn Forbes.
 But they are still on the hunt to be the first team in NBA history to make 23 consecutive playoff appearances, and it would be foolish to discount San Antonio's chances or doubt its hunger to keep alive that streak.
 "If we're able to be in that ninth spot, that's quite a victory -- it would be huge," Spurs coach Gregg Popovich said.
 "It says a lot about how this young group has come together with three of the starters out.
 I'm already thrilled with how they played, and it'd be really fantastic if we could get that."